 Ol’ Dirty Bar

 If you like Hip Hop, go here.
 I only went a couple of times, but this bar is well-known in Montpellier.
-This one time, we were just sitting in the bar area listening to the gig happening in the room behind (5€ just seemed to expensive), when the clock struck 1am and everyone was kicked out.
-The rapper decided to continue on the street, which was pretty cool.
+This one time, we were just sitting in the bar area listening to the gig happening in the room behind (5€ just seemed too expensive), when the clock struck 1am and everyone was kicked out.
+The rapper decided to continue on the street.

 The whole road “Rue des Ecoles Laiques” the Ol’ Dirty Bar is on is one bar after the other.